• Skip to primary navigation

 Why broil tofu instead of frying it?

-I love broiling (or grilling, if you're in the UK) my tofu instead of frying it simply because I find it easier and less messy.
-It sticks to the pan a lot less when broiled, and requires less constant attention.
-It's also a healthier alternative to frying as it requires less oil.
+I love broiling (or grilling, if you're in the UK) my tofu in the oven instead of frying it simply because I find it easier and less messy (you can also cook it in an air fryer if preferred).

 Ingredients to make vegan noodles with almond butter sauce and tofu.

-Main ingredients & substitutions
+Ingredients & substitutions

 Almond butter - The base of the sauce.
 It's wonderfully sweet and creamy, and makes a great savoury sauce when mixed with tamari, vinegar and maple.
 You could also sub in cashew or peanut butter if preferred.